Some of the numbers presented in this website may not be the most recent available

 St. Pierre and Miquelon is composed of 8 islands of which 2 are inhabited.
 St. Pierre is the commercial centre but Miquelon-Langlade is the largest island.
 The territory is part of the northern end of the Appalachian Mountains along with Newfoundland and Labrador.

-The onshore geology is not suitable for the generation and accumulation of commercial volumes of oil and gas however the limited offshore waters may have sedimentary successions similar to those of offshore Newfoundland.
+Onshore geology is not suitable for the generation and accumulation of commercial volumes of oil and gas, however the limited offshore waters may have sedimentary successions analogous to those productive off Newfoundland.

 ST PIERRE & MIQUELON